somyanath/Churn-Reduction/README.md

 problem statement is targeted at enabling churn reduction using analytics concepts.

 ## Problem Statement
 The objective of this case is to predict the customer behaviour.
-The files "Train.csv" and "Test.csv" are the dataset that has customer usage pattern and if the customer has moved out or not.
+The files "Train_data.csv" and "Test_data.csv" are the dataset that has customer usage pattern and if the customer has moved out or not.
 The objective is to develop an algorithm to predict the churn based on usage pattern.
 The predictors provided are as follows: